AluBhorta/UCSPy-Engine/README.md

 - `desc`: detail description.
 Can contain meta-information.
 - `assigned_course_idxs`: the collection of courses that they are assigned.
 - `preferred_timeslot_idxs`: timeslots they prefer.
+- `min_credit_req`: the minimum credits that should be taken by a particular instructor.

 ##### CourseGroup